 Remove the idea of perfection

 Coming from a recovering perfectionist, I get it.
 We want to have the colour-coded budgeting spreadsheet and fancy systems in place before we can start.
-We might think we need an encylopaedia’s worth of knowledge before we begin.
+We might think we need an encyclopaedia’s worth of knowledge before we begin.
 But if you’re waiting for the perfect moment, you’ll be waiting a long time.

 Instead, get to a level of knowledge that you’re comfortable with before you start making decisions, and know that you don’t have to have it mapped out from start to finish.
 For that added peace of mind, consider chatting to a reputable and trusted finance professional or money charity about it.